holyaustin/viaduct/README.md

 ## Introduction

 Lots of Blockchains are frequently hitting the space.
 The yearning for cross chain bridges has been one on the top of the list becasue users should be able to convert or transfer existing assets from an existing blockchain to a new one.
-This projects seeks to answer that question anad make it easy for users to cross their assets to their desired chain with ease.
+This projects seeks to answer that question and make it easy for users to cross their assets to their desired chain with ease.

 Viadusct is that place for cross chain bridging, on ramp and payment processing.